neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 ## SparseML CLI

-SparseML's CLI enables you to kick-off sparsification workflows with various utilities like dataset loading, checkpoint saving, metric reporting, and logging handled for you; appending the `--help` argument will provide a full list of options for training in SparseML:
+SparseML's CLI enables you to kick-off sparsification workflows with various utilities like creating training pipelines, dataset loading, checkpoint saving, metric reporting, and logging handled for you.
+Appending the `--help` argument will provide a full list of options for training in SparseML:

 ```bash
 sparseml.transformers.[task] --help